a1xex/discourse-discord-sync/README.md

 ---

+## Support & Updates

+This plugin is provided as-is.
+No updates or feature additions are planned unless something is critically broken.
+If you need changes or new features, feel free to fork the repository and modify it yourself.

+---

 ## Credits

 Originally created by [Diego Barreiro (barreeeiroo)](https://github.com/barreeeiroo/discourse-discord-sync).
 The original plugin synced Discourse groups to Discord roles.
 This fork reverses that flow and modernizes the codebase for Ruby 3.x and current Discourse versions.